This post may contain affiliate links. For more information, see our privacy policy.

 Once the chicken's pretty much cooked through comes the" pièce de résistance" or the "crowning glory", slathering the skewers with a super flavorful barbecue sauce that's made from a purchased barbecue sauce that's doctored up with a few secret flavor bombs (bourbon and soy sauce).
 The hot grill carmelizes and chars everything a bit, melding the flavors into a crazy delicious meal!

 Believe me, you want this one in your summer grilling recipe arsenal!
 But guess what?
-If you don't have a grill or it's not grilling weather, these barbecued chicken skewers can also be made in the oven.
+If you don't have a grill or it's not grilling weather, these barbecued chicken skewers can also be made in the oven or fryer.
 Just crank up the temperature and roast until everything's nice and golden.
 Add a few (optional) minutes under the broiler to create a bit of char.

 Café Tips for making these Barbecued Chicken Skewers